 So it seems the early development of self-regulation skills can only help our children as they move through life.

 Reading this study reminds me of a phase with my then 16-month-old son.
-Even at that young age, I remember beginning to see how language helped him with self-regulation.
-He was starting to learn that certain items were off-limits (e.g., trash can, toilet) and when he got close to them he would say “no, no.” to himself.
-This “self-talk” is the early stage of this development of self-regulation in toddlers.
+Even at that young age, I remember beginning to see how language helped him with emotional regulation and self-control.
+He was starting to learn that certain items were off-limits (e.g., trash can, toilet), and when he got close to them, he would say “no, no” to himself.
+This “self-talk” is the early stage of the development of self-regulation.
 He had heard his dad and I say these items were off-limits enough that he had begun to internalize it.

 Related reading: Social-Emotional Development in Kids: A Parent’s Guide

-Of course, at this age, he was not always successful in staying away from these items, but at least he was learning ?.
-As he learned more and more vocabulary he was able to say what he needed or wanted, as well as continue this internal dialog to help control his actions.
-I think it is helpful to know that boys really are able to use language skills to help self-regulation at the same level as girls.
-Although girls usually have a natural tendency to pick up language earlier, it is important to encourage language skills as much as possible with boys too.
+Of course, at this age, he was not always successful in staying away from these items, but at least he was learning.
+As he learned more vocabulary, he was able to say what he needed or wanted, as well as continue this internal dialogue to help him control his actions.
+I think it is helpful to know that boys can use language skills to support self-regulation at the same level as girls.
+Although girls usually have a natural tendency to pick up language earlier, it is important to encourage language skills as much as possible with boys, too.

 Here’s a video I made in my Facebook Group all about this bit of research, as well as how language plays a role in self-regulation throughout the lifespan:

-Helping foster self-regulation in toddlers is one of our crucial tasks in those early years of parenting.
+Helping foster emotional regulation in toddlers is one of our crucial tasks in those early years of parenting.

 - Focus on giving kids strategies to build their own self-regulation instead of always being a source of external regulation for them.
 As parents, this could mean holding space (as hard as it is) during a tantrum, but also teaching skills like breathing techniques or practicing a difficult situation at home before going out.